mdlayher/mdlayher.com/content/blog/linux-netlink-and-go-part-1-netlink.md

 - An explicit error number, when header type is "error".

 In addition, the sequence number and PID of each message should be validated as well.
-When working with raw system calls, it’s up to the socket’s user to handle these cases.
+When working with raw system calls, it's up to the socket's user to handle these cases.

 ## Large messages

-To deal with large messages, I’ve employed a technique of allocating a single page of memory, peeking at the buffer (without draining it), and then doubling the size of the buffer if it’s too small to read the entire message.
+To deal with large messages, I've employed a technique of allocating a single page of memory, peeking at the buffer (without draining it), and then doubling the size of the buffer if it's too small to read the entire message.
 Thanks, [Dominik Honnef](https://github.com/dominikh) for your insight on this problem.

 ```go